-The U.S. Energy Information Administration (EIA) cannot determine how much of the crude oil produced in the United States is then consumed in the United States.
-Most of the crude oil produced in the United States because some of the exported crude oil may originally have been imported from other countries, placed in storage, and then exported.
-The United States also produces and exports petroleum products, but EIA is unable to track how much of these petroleum exports are made from domestically produced or imported crude oil.
+EIA is not able to determine exactly how much of the crude oil exported from the United States is produced in the United States because some of the exported crude oil may originally have been imported from other countries, placed in storage, and then exported.
+The United States also produces and exports petroleum products, but EIA is unable to exactly track how much of these petroleum exports are made from domestically produced or imported crude oil.
 Also, some of U.S. crude oil exports are refined into petroleum products in other countries, which may be exported back to, and consumed in, the United States.

 How much oil is consumed in the United States?

 Last updated: March 5, 2021, with preliminary data for 2020 from the Petroleum Supply Monthly , February 2021